ispardoa/casebox/README.md

 If your request is not related to human rights work and you are not a non-profit, then please contact Ketse at info at ketse.com for more information on the commercial services they can provide.

+For support of this version I can offer you for its operation and israel.pardo@gmail.com The hourly cost is $ 20.

 Code status
 -------------------------